RibbonCommunications/webrtc-distant-js/step-by-step/tracking.md

 A screen tracker uses a different event type:

-- `topLeftPointUpdate` which emits an object: `{ x, y }` (location of the top left of the screen space relative to origin)
+- `displaysUpdated` which is emitted when the screen arrangement changes (i.e. new monitors are added or removed, Citrix moves into or out of fullscreen), or scaling or resolution change wihin the VDA

 ## Normalizing Window Bounds with Screen Tracker
-The screen tracker provides functions that can help create logic to normalize window bounds between different operating systems.

-- getTopLeftPoint() which returns the coordinates of the top-leftmost point of the aggregate screen space.
-This can be used as an offset for when the screen origin differs between the two sides of a Distant session.
-For example, Windows sets the origin as the top left of the primary monitor, while eLux sets the origin as the top left of the screen space.
+The screen tracker's `normalizeBounds` function normalizes window bounds between different operating systems, display arrangements and scaling values within the VDA.
+For example, Windows sets the bounds origin as the top left of the primary monitor within the VDA, while eLux sets the origin as the top left point of its aggregate screen space.
+As well, when Windows 10 is used as the VDA, each monitor may be assigned a different scaling value (100%, 125%, 150%, 175%) within the VDA, which the eLux client has no knowledge of.
+The screen tracker normalizes bounds to account for these differences and returns adjusted bounds to your application, which your app should then forward to the remote application.
-- getDPIScale() which returns the display's DPI scale.
-This can be used to transform a bounds object when the DPI scale differs between both sides of a Distant session.

-When a window tracker emits a boundsUpdate an object containing the bounds is emitted.
-In the case that a screen tracker emits a topLeftPointUpdate you may not have the window bounds stored.
-For this reason a window tracker contains a function to retrive this information

-- getBounds() which returns the current window bounds

 ## Tracking in the Controller Application